Allen Edmonds History & Brand Overview

 To this end, they offer fee-based recraft services (see a breakdown of their offerings and a review of their recraft process).

 Aesthetically, the brand can be categorized as classic with occasional flairs of fashion-forward style, such as brick red Dainite soles.

 Finally, Allen Edmonds is unique in that they offer a wide range of sizes and widths that many other brands don’t.
 This is a great brand to shop for those of us with particularly large, small, narrow, or wide feet.

-Allen Edmonds owns and operates 65 retail locations in the United States and is available in places like Macy’s and Nordstrom if you’re a department store kind of guy.
+Allen Edmonds owns and operates 65 retail locations in the United States and their shoes are also available in select department stores, such as Macy’s and Nordstrom.

 Allen Edmonds Factory Seconds

 Allen Edmonds has a section of their website called “factory seconds,” and it is absolutely the best-kept secret on the Internet.
 The only difference between factory seconds and “first quality” shoes is that factory seconds have slight cosmetic blemishes and Allen Edmonds won’t sell them for full price.

 This in and of itself is a wonderful testament to Allen Edmonds’ commitment to quality.

 The benefit for us as customers?
 Compelling discounts on shoes that no one would ever think were in any way imperfect.
 This is great for any man just starting to build his wardrobe and / or who’s looking for some Allen Edmonds product on sale.

 Note that there’s a $25 restocking fee for any Allen Edmonds seconds returns, and sizing and colors are understandably not consistent.